dekum/JPProject/README.md

 | Total LCDs | The count of Movie players with LCD Monitor Type.  |
 | Total LEDs| The count of Movie players with LED Monitor Type.  |

-<br>Duplicates are calculated by creating a Set, with the elements of the productList.
-Set will automatically remove any duplicates using's Product class's equals method and hascode method.
-If two products have the same class and same name, they are considered to be the same product.
+* Duplicates are calculated by creating a Set, with the elements of the productList.
+* Set will automatically remove any duplicates using's Product class's equals method and hascode method.
+* If two products have the same class and same name, one is considered unique and the other duplicate.

 `sample.Product` equals method
 ```